Siege of Kizlyar (July 1785)

 The siege of Kizlyar in July 1785 was the second major confrontation between the Russian Empire and the forces of Sheikh Mansur.
 The North Caucasians hoped to capture the fortress of Kizlyar, which was the Russian economic center of the North Caucasus.
 Despite fierce fighting, they failed due to the fortress's strong fortifications and defense.
-After retreating, the Russian command dispatched the Tomsk infantry to attack the rebels both to demonstrate strength and repel them from Kizlyar, but the regiment was forced to retreat with heavy losses, resulting in a 4-day long Siege of Kizlyar without a decisive victory for either side.
+After retreating, the Russian command dispatched the Tomsk infantry to attack the rebels both to demonstrate strength and repel them from Kizlyar, but the regiment was forced to retreat with heavy losses, resulting in the four-day-long Siege of Kizlyar with neither side winning a decisive victory.

 Kizlyar fortress

 A description of the Kizlyar fortress by German traveller Johann Anton Güldenstädt:

 “The city and fortress of Kizlyar lies nine miles below Borozdinskaya on the left bank of the Terek, where it continues its course, having the Borozda River on its left side.
 The Terek near Kizlyar is now very shallow; especially in spring and autumn, the flow of water in it is almost imperceptible.
 Kizlyar stands on a low, clayey and swampy bank, which is not only dirty during snowmelt and rainy weather, but also prone to flooding; that’s why they tried to help with this by building dams, which they diligently monitor during water flows.
 When the East and South winds blow from the mountains in Kizlyar and throughout the Terek, they cause dryness and cold.
 Near Kizlyar and beyond, the wet and swampy soil and many standing waters often fill the air with thick and stinking fumes.

 The city is divided into 4 parts:

 The Fortress.
 It lies on the left bank of the Terek, almost at the source of the Kizlyarka, and does not have any buildings around it.
 It contains public buildings and garrison barracks.

 Soldiers' settlement near Terek, several hundred steps above the fortress.